-Use only approved RV odor controlling chemicals in the holding tanks. drain-opening chemicals, as they will damage the seals in the toilet damage the ABS plastic holding tanks and seals.
+Use only approved RV odor controlling chemicals in the holding tanks.
+Do not use chlorine or caustic chemicals like laundry bleach or drain-opening chemicals, as they will damage the seals in the toilet and dump valves.
+Products containing ammonia and petroleum will damage the ABS plastic holding tanks and seals.